abikirkham/girls-get-tattoos/README.md

 - [Django Admin](https://docs.djangoproject.com/en/5.1/ref/contrib/admin/): The page provides documentation for the Django Admin site, detailing its features, customisation options, and how to use it to manage application data through a web interface.
 - [Django Contact Form](https://mailtrap.io/blog/django-contact-form/): Used to create the booking form/ contact page, for these messages to be displayed on admin for superusers.
 - [Google Calendar API](https://dev.to/karanjot_s/connect-google-calendar-to-django-application-3787)

+### Bootstrap Features
+- [Bootstrap Tables](https://getbootstrap.com/docs/4.6/content/tables/): Used Bootstrap's table component to display organized and responsive tables in the application.
+- [Bootstrap Grid System](https://getbootstrap.com/docs/4.6/layout/grid/): Implemented the Bootstrap grid system for responsive layouts, ensuring the site works well across various screen sizes.
+- [Bootstrap Cards](https://getbootstrap.com/docs/4.6/components/card/): Utilized Bootstrap cards for content boxes, making information display cleaner and more interactive.

+### Mailchimp Integration
+- [Mailchimp Embedded Forms Tutorial (YouTube)](https://www.youtube.com/watch?v=BXpNEyA89f0): Followed this tutorial for integrating Mailchimp's embedded forms into the application to manage user subscriptions.

+### Toast Notifications Implementation
+- [Bootstrap Toasts](https://getbootstrap.com/docs/4.6/components/toasts/): Used Bootstrap's toast component to provide non-intrusive feedback messages to users, improving UX by informing users of successful actions or errors.

+### Setting up Google Cloud Console and Calendar APIs
+- [Google Cloud Console Setup](https://cloud.google.com/docs/authentication/getting-started): Used this guide to set up a Google Cloud Console project and configure API access, enabling the use of Google services like Calendar and authentication.
+- [Google Calendar API Setup](https://developers.google.com/calendar/quickstart/python): Followed this tutorial to integrate Google Calendar API for consultation bookings and managing appointments through Google Calendar.

+### Additional Tools and Apps
+- [iPad Drawing App](https://www.example-drawing-app.com): Used this app to sketch all the tattoo designs and artwork for sale on the platform, allowing for creative flexibility and digital artwork processing.

+### Social Media Links
+- [Instagram](https://www.instagram.com/): Connect with us on Instagram for updates and promotions.
+- [Facebook](https://www.facebook.com/): Follow us on Facebook for news and community engagement.

 ### Acknowledgments
 - [Julia Krowkaw](https://github.com/IuliiaKonovalova/e-commerce): Provided valuable insights and understanding on the implementation of models.